D&D DICE FEATURES INTERVIEWS OTHER GAMES POLL RANDOM

-Next in our staff spotlight series is our COO, entire HR department, and resident responsible person: Maria Perry!
+Next in our staff spotlight series is our CEO, entire HR department, and resident responsible person: Maria Perry!

-Maria has only been at Dice Envy for two years, but she’s been an important part of turning this little-company-that-can into a smoother running ship.
+Maria has been an important part of turning this little-company-that-can into a smoother running ship.
 We literally didn't have running water until she showed up.
 Seriously.

-Maria takes care of all of the icky paperwork, develops copy for our dice, and leads the charge on our partnership and collaboration initiatives.
+Maria takes care of all of the icky paperwork, develops dice alongside our manufacturers, and leads the charge on our partnership and collaboration initiatives.
 It's fair to say we'd be lost without her!

 So Maria, first of all, how did you end up at Dice Envy?